In 2019, TAIT transitioned to a new workflow for tracking iQ and Navigator requests. There are various reasons for this:

 - Additionally, we now have one workflow for customer submitted bugs and for those that come from TAIT staff.

 - Finally, we want to have a global community where TAIT staff and our end users can request new features and provide feedback.

 How do I get a Support Portal account?

 You're already on the Support Portal.
 If you need more help, see How to Use the TAIT Support Portal.

 What is available on the Support Portal?

-Knowledge base articles, iQ and Navigator release notes, manuals, and the community forum.
+Knowledge base articles, iQ and Navigator release notes, user manuals, demo videos, spec sheets, and the community forum.
 Also, some organizations have information specific to them.

 How do I view iQ/Navigator release notes on Zendesk?

 Can I read the current user manual for Navigator on Zendesk?